This post is from 2019 – many details may have changed, so verify with each museums’ website.

 This summer, we’ll be doing a road trip where we’ll be camping out each night and during each day, checking out a science museum (or children’s museum) with our 8 year old.
 I have created a map of all the science museums in the Northwest (Washington, Oregon, Idaho, and California – north of Sacramento) that participate in the travel passport program of the Association of Science-Technology Centers.
 This is a reciprocal membership program where if you are a member of one museum, you get free admission to other museums, which is a great benefit.
 (Now, we also believe in financially supporting all these great museums, so we do plan to eat meals there, shop in gift shops, go to IMAX movies, etc.) I also included on the map all the children’s museums that participate in the reciprocal program through the Association of Children’s Museums.
-The ASTM sites have blue pins, the ACM sites have orange pins, and there are a few green pins where I included attractions that are not part of either of these programs, like Mindport museum in Bellingham, WA and the laser show and visitors center at Grand Coulee Dam.
+The ASTM sites have blue pins, the ACM sites have orange pins, museums that do both are and there are a few green pins where I included attractions that are not part of either of these programs, like Mindport museum in Bellingham, WA and the laser show and visitors center at Grand Coulee Dam.

 This summer, as we tour each museum, I’ll add reviews on this site – go to my Destinations page for links to all the reviews.
 (I’ll also document any inspirations I get about new hands-on STEM projects for kids to add to this site and to the curriculum of the STEM enrichment class I teach.)
 Here’s what we plan to see, and the notes I have on it so far, based on a quick review of their websites.

 - the Reach in Richland, WA – may be more adult focused.
 Geology, flora and fauna of the region, hydropower on the Columbia River, the Manhattan project and the cold war.

 - Grand Coulee Dam visitor center and Laser Light show.